-Successful landlords share one common trait – they have a good relationship with their tenants.
+Successful landlords, whether they work long-distance or locally, share one common trait – they have a good relationship with their tenants.
 Establishing a good relationship with your tenant also builds respect between the both of you.
 Your tenants achieve this by paying rent on time, caring for their rented premises, and abiding by the terms of the lease.

 On your part, it means responding to issues quickly, respecting their peace and quiet, treating them fairly and equally, and abiding by tenancy laws, among other things.

 A good landlord-tenant relationship is therefore a win-win for both parties.
 If you are just getting started as a landlord or would like to build a better relationship with your tenant, the following are 9 tips to help you out.

 Do this right from the beginning.
 Tell them about your expectations by familiarizing them with the lease agreement.
 Let them know about things like: